teppok/sanaruudukko-java/README.md

   give them the room info and they can see the board.

-Technology keywords: Java EE 6, EJB, JAX-RS, JPA, JTA.
+Technology keywords: Java EE 6, EJB, JAX-RS, JPA, JTA, JMS, Long-poll AJAX.